The truth behind 6 disturbing cyberbullying cases that turned into suicide stories…

 Aftermath: There were no criminal charges filed following Ryan’s death because no criminal law applied to the circumstances.
 Seven months after Ryan’s death, Vermont’s Bully Prevention Law (ACT 117) was signed into law by Governor Jim Douglas.
 John Halligan also authored Vermont’s Suicide Prevention Law (ACT 114), which passed unchanged in April 2006.

-Cyber Bullying Stories #2 : In December 2007, Tina Meier founded the nonprofit Megan Meier Foundation.
+The Cyberbullying Story: In December 2007, Tina Meier founded the nonprofit Megan Meier Foundation.
 The non-profit was named in honour of Tina’s 13-year-old daughter who hanged herself in a bedroom closet in October 2006.
-Megan struggled with attention deficit order and depression in addition to issues with her weight.
+Megan struggled with attention deficit disorder and depression in addition to issues with her weight.
 About five weeks before her death, a 16-year-old boy named Josh Evans asked Megan to be friends on the social networking website MySpace.
 The two began communicating online regularly, although they never met in person or spoke on the phone.
 “Megan had a lifelong struggle with weight and self-esteem,” Tina said on the Foundation website.
 “And now she finally had a boy who she thought really thought she was pretty.”

 Aftermath: According to the Associated Press, it was later that fall when a neighbor informed Megan’s parents that Josh was not a real person.
 Instead, the account was created by another neighbor, Lori Drew, her 18-year-old temporary employee Ashley Grills, and Drew’s teenage daughter, who used to be friends with Megan.
 One year later, the case began receiving national attention.
 While the county prosecutor declined to file any criminal charges in the case, federal prosecuted charged her with one count of conspiracy and three violations of the Computer Fraud and Abuse Act for accessing protected computers without authorization.
 A federal grand jury indicted Drew on all four counts in 2008, but U.S. District Judge George Wu acquitted Drew in August 2009 and vacated the conviction.

-In addition to the Megan Meier Foundation, Tina also worked closely to help Missouri legislature pass Senate Bill 818, unofficially known as “Megan’s Law,” in August 2008.
-In April 2009, U.S. Representative Linda Sánchez of California introduced the “Megan Meier Cyber bullying Prevention Act.”, this acts aims to end the harassment of a cyberbully seriously.
+In addition to the Megan Meier Foundation, Tina also worked closely to help Missouri legislature pass Senate Bill 818, unofficially known as “Megan’s Law” in August 2008.
+In April 2009, U.S. Representative Linda Sánchez of California introduced the “Megan Meier Cyber bullying Prevention Act.“, which aimed to end the harassment of a cyberbully seriously – but unfortunately it was not enacted.

 A little more than one year later, 13-year-old Hope Sitwell hanged herself after a picture of her breasts that she “sexted” to her boyfriend was shared amongst students at six different schools in area of Ruskin, Florida, friends and family told CNN.
 Hope never told her parents about the “Hope Hater Page” that was started on MySpace that led to additional cyber bullying.